reviewboard/rbtools/docs/rbtools/workflows/git.rst

    https://reviewboard.example.com/r/123/diff/

 The posted review request will be populated with your commit's summary and description.
-If you have :ref:`default reviewers <default-reviewers>` set up, they'll be assigned.
+If you have :ref:`default reviewers <rb:default-reviewers>` set up, they'll be assigned.

 Once you're done filling out fields on the review request, click